 Besides nibbling on a bar of milk chocolate, kids also enjoy sipping a glass of hot or cold chocolate milk from time to time.
-If your little girl or boy enjoys drinking chocolate over eating it, here is something you should know about it.
+If your little girl or boy enjoys drinking chocolate and overeating it, here is something you should know about it.

-Is chocolate milk good for kid?
+Is chocolate milk good for a kid?
 Yes, it is healthy, unless your child is lactose intolerant.
 Milk with chocolate powder is a great replacement for plain milk, as it has several nutrients that the kids need.
 Use raw, unsweetened cacao powder, which is healthier than using commercial chocolate powders.

 Is Chocolate Healthy For Kids?